nemoto-lab/ACIDES/README.md

 on the fly and can aid protein engineering and research pipelines in a range of applications, including gene therapy.

-### For more details:
+### Validations
 We tested ACIDES first on a random-peptide-insertion experiment and then on multiple public datasets from DE and DMS studies.
-Please refer to the article [link] published from Nature Communications.
+Please refer to the article for more details.

 ## Environment